jake-field/tweebt.io/README.md

 - Adjust gallery objects to have a stored source (handle, search term, feed) so that back/forward retains state without having to reload
 - Make fancy landing page
 - Implement options panel fully
-- Consider replacing Next/Image implementations for better control (Twitter already manages compression so it's not needed except for lazy loading)
-	- May make it easier to fix the mosaic issues

 ## Mosaic Issues:
 - Probably my fault but columns can get unbalanced fairly quickly